 - Know thy taxes.
 Speaking of legal tender like the USD, it is what you use to pay taxes.
 If you don’t understand Bitcoin’s tax implications, brush up on them before you start power trading.
 One could get them into a situation where they make money on paper, but end the year down in Bitcoin without taking their loss… thus end up owing a bunch of money they don’t have in taxes.
 Those who don’t have investment experince can really get in trouble if they don’t understand the somewhat complex implications of trading crypto.

 - Watch out for Altcoins and ICOs.
 The above advice is all about BTC, but it is generally true for altcoins too.
 The thing is, altcoins tend to follow BTC on a good day, and get drained while everyone rushes to BTC on a bad day.
 ICOs meanwhile are new altcoins.
 There is gold in them thar hills, but it is harder to get than the gold coming out of BTC.
 Invest in Alts and ICOs with caution.
 Some will be very successful, but you have to watch out for shh-coins and scams.
 It can be a bad strategy to ignore the top cryptos and bottom fish only.

 In other words, buy low and sell high via an exchange using limit orders, set stops if you aren’t in front of a computer, know the tax implications, and generally consider being conservative and not spending your life savings.

-"Bitcoin Investing Tips" contains information about the following Cryptocurrencies:
+"Cryptocurrency Investing Tips" contains information about the following Cryptocurrencies: